sg893052/sonic-buildimage/L3/EVPN/EVPN VXLAN HLD.md

 EVPN Type-2 routes make remote MAC-IP binding available on local device.
 This allows any ARP/ND request originated by local hosts for the remote IP to be serviced locally using the MAC-IP binding.
 This reduces ARP flooding in the network.

+#### VXLAN QoS mode

+The following VXLAN QoS modes are supported.

+- Uniform - uniform mode views IP tunnels as artifacts of the end to end path from a traffic conditioning standpoint.
+Implementations of this model copy the DSCP value to the outer IP header at encapsulation.
+Additionally they may copy the outer header DSCP value to the inner IP header at decapsulation.
+The exact implementation is platform dependent and is described in the platform specific sections.

+- Pipe - pipe mode implementations assign a user defined DSCP value to the outer IP header at encapsulation and the the inner IP header DSCP value remains intact at decapsulation.

+The default mode is Pipe.

+Following is the traffic forwarding behavior for different types of traffic with Uniform and Pipe modes.

+- Uniform mode
+  - L2 forwarded traffic without VLAN Tag without L3 header
+    - On Tunnel encapsulation (origination), outer header DSCP value is set to 0.
+  - L2 forwarded traffic with VLAN Tag without L3 header
+    - On Tunnel encapsulation, outer header DSCP value is set to 0.
+    - Queuing is based on payload PCP value.
+  - L2 / L3 forwarded Traffic with L3 header
+    - On Tunnel encapsulation, outer header DSCP value is copied from the payload header DSCP value.
+      - For L2 forwarded traffic, queuing is based on the payload PCP value.
+      - For L3 forwarded traffic, queuing is based on the payload DSCP value.
+    - On Transit, queuing is based on the outer header DSCP value.
+    - On Tunnel termination,
+      - Outer header DSCP value is copied over to the inner IP header DSCP.
+Implementation is platform dependent.
+      - Queuing is based on outer header DSCP value.

+- Pipe mode
+  - On Tunnel encapsulation, outer header DSCP value is based on the configured DSCP value.
+    - For L2 forwarded traffic, queuing is based on the payload PCP value.
+    - For L3 forwarded traffic, queuing is based on the payload DSCP value.
+  - On Transit, queuing is based on the outer header DSCP value.
+  - On Tunnel termination, inner IP header DSCP value is retained.
+    - Queuing is based on outer header DSCP value.

 # 4 Feature Design